On importance sampling and independent Metropolis-Hastings with an unbounded weight function: Meeting times and polynomial convergence

 \end{cor}

-Theorem~\ref{thm:convergence_rate_from_q} and Corollary~\ref{cor:convergence_rate_from_x} provide explicit bounds on the convergence rate of the PIMH algorithm.
+Theorem~\ref{thm:convergence_rate_from_q} and Corollary~\ref{cor:convergence_rate_from_x}, proven in Appendix~\ref{appx:proof:thm:convergence_rate_from_q}, provide explicit bounds on the convergence rate of the PIMH algorithm.
 Both results are interpretable in terms of the number of iterations $t$ and the number of particles $N$, and apply to IMH as a special case when $N=1$.
 The difference between these results lies in the starting distribution.
 Practitioners would typically start the algorithm from the proposal distribution, as it is the best available approximation of the target.
-Corollary~\ref{cor:convergence_rate_from_x} reveals two phases in the convergence: an initial phase where the distance decays exponentially in $t$ but not arbitrarily with $N$, followed by a polynomial decay in both $t$ and $N$.
+Corollary~\ref{cor:convergence_rate_from_x} reveals two phases in the convergence from a fixed starting point: an initial phase where the distance decays exponentially in $t$ but not arbitrarily with $N$, followed by a polynomial decay in both $t$ and $N$.

-We add a result for the case $N=1$ i.e. standard IMH, which holds under the assumption that $q(\omega^p)<\infty$ for $p>1$, whereas Corollary~\ref{cor:convergence_rate_from_x} requires $p\geq 2$ in Assumption~\ref{asm:asm1}.
-The proof is in Appendix~\ref{appx:proof:thm:convergence_rate_from_q}.
-As discussed in Section~\ref{subsec:relatedworks} the result in Proposition~\ref{prop:convimh_from_x} is similar to existing results in the literature, although we have not found statements expressed as simply, and our proof appears to be original.